Commission or No Commission Baccarat – Which Is Better?

 Casino Advantage in Commission and No Commission Baccarat

 Winning CriteriaYou have probably guessed where this is going, so let’s examine how the absence of commission affects the house edge of the game.
-Since the commission only applies to winning Banker hands, it has no impact on the house edge of Player bets – it remains the same at 1.24%.
+Because the commission applies only to winning Banker hands, it has no impact on the house edge of Player bets, which remains at 1.24%.

 With the commission in place, the casino holds a 1.06% advantage on the Banker proposition in the standard version of the game.
 In contrast, the house edge for the Banker side climbs to 1.46% in commission-free variants, which corresponds to a 17% increase.

-Respectively, the aggregate casino advantage in conventional baccarat is only 1.15%, while that at no commission tables jumps to 1.35%.
-It follows that players are better off when they pay the commission as they still end up losing less money in the long term.
+At conventional baccarat tables, the aggregate casino advantage is only 1.15%, while at no-commission tables it jumps to 1.35%.
+It follows that players are better off when they pay the commission, as they lose less money in the long run.

 House Edges in Commission and No Commission Baccarat Variations